 This training is required of all UWT staff employees and should be repeated at least once every five years.

-There are no sessions currently scheduled for UW Tacoma.
-In the meantime, Online Ethics Training is available through UW Internal Audit, or you may register for the training course "Ethics Law and the U" through UW Professional and Organizational Development on the Seattle Campus.
+Online Ethics Training is available through UW Internal Audit, or you may register for an in-person course "Ethics Law and the U" through UW Professional and Organizational Development on the Seattle Campus.
+If you complete the training via either of these means, please contact UWT HR so that your training records can be updated.

 The University of Washington Tacoma is committed to protecting the rights and dignity of each individual in the University community.
 Discrimination on the basis of "sex" includes sexual harassment.
 This training will help you to identify and resolve situations of perceived sexual harassment and to understand applicable laws.

 Attending the Prevention of Sexual Harassment (PSH) Training is REQUIRED of all regular university employees and should be repeated at least once every five years.
-These sessions are open to all faculty, staff and student employees.There are no sessions scheduled for UW Tacoma at this time.
+These sessions are open to all faculty, staff and student employees.Review and register online for upcoming sessions at UW Tacoma.
 View the schedule for upcoming PSH training sessions at the UW Seattle Campus.
+If you complete the training in Seattle, please contact UWT HR so that your training records can be updated.

 Note: Student employees are employees of the University and are responsible for compliance with employment policies, including Prevention of Sexual Harassment.
 Departments are encouraged to have their student employees attend the training when available on campus.
 For students unable to attend the training, departments are responsible for ensuring the students' awareness, understanding and compliance with policy.
 Because of the transitory nature of student employees, HR does not follow up with student employees to ensure attendance.